 Continuous wave doppler

 These are usually dedicated handheld devices (e.g. ABPIs, cardiotopograms for fetal heartwave).
-The Doppler effect is emitted as an audible sound as the Doppler shift is in the audible sound frequency range: the higher the pitch the greater the velocity; the harsher the sound more turbulent the flow.
+The Doppler effect is emitted as an audible sound as the Doppler shift is in the audible sound frequency range: the higher the pitch the greater the velocity; the harsher the sound the more turbulent the flow.
 As they transmit (and, therefore, receive) continuously, they have to contain two separate transmit and receive elements.

 - Easy to use